cloudmesh/technologies/chapters/tech/nwb.md

 called a Workflow.
 The Workflow is designed to handle the application end-to- end, providing a framework for Data collection, Preprocessing, Analysis, Modelling and Visualization.
-All these operations are done with ease via the user-friendly ‘Console’ window.
+All these operations are done with ease via the user-friendly ‘Console' window.
 The code library of NWB is basically just insertion of plug-ins.
 Some plug-ins run the core architecture, while additional plugins are also available for other problem specific algorithms.
-All the derived and the parent datasets are displayed in the ‘Data Manager’ window.
+All the derived and the parent datasets are displayed in the ‘Data Manager' window.
-NWB’s dexterity in data manipulation is exemplified by the Data Conversion Service which facilitates the conversion between different file types.
+NWB's dexterity in data manipulation is exemplified by the Data Conversion Service which facilitates the conversion between different file types.
 Models such as Random Graph Model, Watts-Strogatz Small World etc. can be generated using NWB, thus facilitating the creation of descriptive models of compatible